 In terms of WYDE bridge software the Billing Adapter is the component (function) responsible for storing billing, i.e. CDR information.
-Billing adapter is listening information on a special UDP port; on this port MF sending information about completed calls; billing adapter receives this information, transforms it into required format and stores it in required data carrier.
+Billing adapter processes information from the internal CDRs journal created by MF service; in this journal MF keeps information about completed calls; billing adapter receives this information, transforms it into required format and stores it in required data carrier.
 More formally, "billing" is the information about completed conferences and calls also called CDR.